v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/linq/how-to-modify-data-in-a-database-by-using-linq.md

 ---
-title: 'Procedura: modificare dati in un database utilizzando LINQ (Visual Basic)' ms.date: 07/20/2015
+title: 'How to: Modify Data in a Database by Using LINQ' ms.date: 07/20/2015
 helpviewer_keywords:
 - inserting rows [LINQ to SQL]